One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 First of all, you won't find it in the list of available actions on a Document Solution.
 This Action is only available in a Flow.

 Secondly, it is not a post-generation Action.
-That means, you can execute Copy Document to Salesforce regardless of whether the document was generated or this is not even in the picture.
-But of course, you can embed this Action in the document-generating Flow and use data from the Flow elements to create a process that suits your business logic most.
+That means, you can execute Copy Document to Salesforce regardless of whether the document was generated or it was not even intended.
+Of course, you can embed this Action in the document-generating Flow and use data from the Flow elements to create a process that suits your business logic most.

-We wrote instructions to use the action both alone and as a part of the Flow.
+We’ve provided instructions for using the Action both on its own and as part of a Flow.
 Follow the link to check it out.

 This Action allows you to merge two or more separate PDF files into one: